ChangLab/ATACPrimerTool/README.md

 ## Input files

 APT requires ATAC-seq bam files to design optimal ATAC-qPCR primers.
-Bam files can be specific to your cell type of interest and/or downloaded from public repositories such as ENCODE or GEO.
-A list of ATAC-seq datasets from a variety of both human and mouse tissue is supplied in the APT manuscript.
+Bam files can be downloaded from public repositories such as ENCODE or GEO or user-generated to match your cell type of interest.
+A list of ATAC-seq datasets from a variety of both human and mouse tissue available from ENCODE is supplied in the APT manuscript.

-Bam files should be obtained from paired-end sequencing and sorted by position.
+Bam files must be from paired-end sequencing and sorted by position.

 APT also requires the coordinates of the peaks for which primers should be designed.
 Coordinates should be supplied in bed file format and match the reference genome to which the bam files were mapped.